MorneSaunders360/Solar-Sunsynk/README.md

 ![image](https://user-images.githubusercontent.com/109594480/233388451-6bad6329-64bc-42e0-b4e9-e63eb1ae4978.png)

+# Features
+1. Supports real-time monitoring of your Solar Sunsynk system's parameters.
+2. Allows you to adjust the settings of your system remotely through Home Assistant.
+3. New: Now supports adjusting solar settings remotely through the set_solar_settings service.

 # HACS Install
 1. Access HACS: Open Home Assistant and click on HACS in the sidebar.
 2. Go to Integrations: Navigate to the Integrations tab.